-Broadly speaking, the scientific method is a set of stages a person goes through to find out more about a subject in a way that can be replicated by others and that hopefully results in learning about how our world works.
-The scientific method has various stages, however, those steps are not linear in nature and they can be adapted for distinct types of scientific inquiry.
+Broadly speaking, the scientific method is a set of stages a person goes through to test a claim or hypothesis.
+However, the stages are not linear in nature and can be adapted for distinct types of scientific inquiry.

 How is the scientific method used when making cosmetic products?

-When formulating it is important to experiment, test, record and observe in a methodical way.
+When formulating it is important to experiment, observe and record in a methodical way.
 Below is an example to show how the scientific method can be utilised when developing cosmetic products.

-HOW I USE THE SCIENTIFIC METHOD WHEN FORMULATION
+HOW I USE THE SCIENTIFIC METHOD WHEN FORMULATING

-- Research the specific emulsifier.
+Research the specific emulsifier.
 Peruse the supplier’s data/sell sheet as that will give lots of information.
 They have normally done a great deal of work testing their ingredient as they want to sell it.
 I usually take interest in things like the pH it works well at, what ingredients they advise to avoid or use minimal amounts of.
 I look at the processes and methods they employ and do a google search to find out if there are any products on the market that use this emulsifier.
 Often the ingredients list will give a lot of information, if you know what you are looking for.

 Start formulating on paper (or excel sheet).
-I use the knowledge I have gleaned from the supplier’s research as well as my own experience when formulating.
+I use the knowledge I have gleaned from the supplier’s research as well as my own experience.
 But, this is a starting formulation and must be made in order to know if the emulsifier works the way I want it to.
 It could be said that the paper formulation is my hypothesis.

 But I keep thinking about the one that didn’t pass the stability test.
-I wonder, “Maybe it had nothing to do with the emulsifier, maybe it was something else?
+I wonder, "Maybe it had nothing to do with the emulsifier, maybe it was something else?
 Instead of adding more emulsifier, maybe I could try something else?”
 I hypothesize what this might be and test it out again.
 I rewind back to stage 2.
-This might happen a few times while I try and troubleshoot especially if other things spring to mind.
+This might happen a few times while I try and trouble shoot especially if other things spring to mind.